danielschuster-muc/danischu.com/README.md

 My portfolio website offers the following features:

 - **About**: A brief introduction to who I am and what I do.
-- **Work**: A showcase of my projects, including a description, a link to the live site, and a link to the GitHub repository.
+- **Projects**: A showcase of my projects, including a description, a link to the live site, and a link to the GitHub repository.
 - **Tools**: A list of the tools and technologies I use.

 ## Installation 🔧